asyncapi/website/markdown/blog/gravitee-annoucement.md

 ## What This Partnership Means for AsyncAPI

 Gravitee’s sponsorship as a Platinum partner is a testament to their commitment to advancing the open-source ecosystem and supporting innovative API solutions.
 This support is instrumental in advancing the AsyncAPI initiative.
-Their expertise in API Management will be invaluable as we continue to develop and refine AsyncAPI specifications and tools.
+Their expertise in API management will be invaluable as we continue to develop and refine AsyncAPI specifications and tools.
 This collaboration will enable AsyncAPI to:

   - **Enhance Community Support:** With Gravitee's backing, we can provide more resources, events, and initiatives to support our vibrant community of developers and contributors.
 Additionally, Gravitee's Platinum sponsorship includes a generous donation to the AsyncAPI Conf on Tour, further amplifying our reach and impact within the developer community.